orasta95/CSharp-course-for-girls/README.md

 ## License
 This course is licensed under the [MIT License](LICENSE).
 Feel free to modify and adapt the course materials for your teaching purposes.

-## Acknowledgements
-We would like to express our gratitude to all the contributors and resources that have helped in creating this course.
-Feel free to customize this README.md file according to your specific teaching methodology and curriculum.
-Good luck with your C# programming course!